stephenhutchings/written/README.md

           n = w

         if wrap and not w
-          wrap = "sup" if wrap is "boolean" types[key] = wrapInTag(val, wrap) for key, val of types
+          wrap = "sup" if typeof wrap is "boolean" types[key] = wrapInTag(val, wrap) for key, val of types

         if types[base]? then n + types[base] else n + types.n